MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 # Release Notes for the WebView2 SDK

 <!-- todo:
-define a redirect for overall relnotes page define a redirect for each relnotes h2 anchor make desc yaml field unique in each file
+test the redirect for overall relnotes page define & test a redirect for a single relnotes h2 anchor define & test a redirect for each relnotes h2 anchor make the description: yaml field unique in each file -->
--->

 Release Notes entries correspond to historical releases of WebView2, and are not updated over time.
 References to "new features" and "experimental APIs" might become outdated as new versions of WebView2 are released.